The Queen's Beasts

 The Falcon of the Plantagenets is the newest release from the Royal Mint for this Beasts series.
 The falcon was a favourite animal of King Edward III, who loved hawking, and the creature featured as a common emblem within the House of York.

 The picture of the falcon sees the bird, wings spread, sat perched upon a badge bearing another white falcon.
 The smaller bird is sat within a fetterlock - an archaic padlock.
 The fetterlock was another popular symbol of the time, used by both the House of York and the House of Lancaster, but only the rightful monarch or the heir can use an opened fetterlock - others from the royal houses can only use closed locks.

-The Yale of Beaufort will be the next coin from the Royal Mint, released in the Spring 2019.
+The Yale of Beaufort is the newest coin from the Royal Mint, released in February 2019.
 The Yale is a strange cross between an antelope and a goat, and was the symbol of Lady Margaret Beaufort - Henry VII's mother.